Meromorphic tensor equivalence for Yangians and quantum loop algebras: Yangians and quantum loop algebras

 By Proposition \ref{prop: rationality}, we can define, for a given $V\in\Ryang$, a subset $\spec(V)\subset\C$ consisting of the poles of the rational functions $\xi_i(u)^{\pm 1}, x_i^{\pm}(u)$.

 Similarly, for any $\V\in\Rloop$, we define a subset $\spec(\V) \subset\nC$ consisting of the poles of the functions $\Psi_i(z) ^{\pm 1},\X^{\pm}_i(z)$.

-The following is a direct consequence of Proposition \ref {prop: rationality} and contour deformation \begin{cor} \begin{enumerate} \item Let $V\in\Ryang$ and $\calC\subset\C$ a Jordan curve enclosing $\sigma(V)$.\footnote{By a Jordan curve, we shall mean a disjoint union of simple, closed curves the inner domains of which are pairwise disjoint.} Then, the following holds on $V$ for any $r\in\N$\footnote{we set $\oint_\calC f=\frac{1}{2\pi\iota}\int_\calC f$.}
+The following is a direct consequence of Proposition \ref {prop: rationality} and contour deformation.
+We set $\oint_\calC f=\frac{1}{2\pi\iota}\int_\calC f$. \begin{cor} \begin{enumerate} \item Let $V\in\Ryang$ and $\calC\subset\C$ be a Jordan curve enclosing $\sigma(V)$.\footnote{By a Jordan curve, we shall mean a disjoint union of simple, closed curves the inner domains of which are pairwise disjoint.} Then, the following holds on $V$ for any $r\in\N$